Tide: Lunar distance

 The changing distance separating the Moon and Earth also affects tide heights.
 When the Moon is closest, at perigee, the range increases, and when it is at apogee, the range shrinks.
-Six or eight times a year perigee coincides with either a new or full moon causing perigean spring tides with the largest tidal range.
+Six or eight times a year, perigee coincides with either a new or full moon causing perigean spring tides with the largest tidal range.
 The difference between the height of a tide at perigean spring tide and the spring tide when the moon is at apogee depends on location but can be as large as a foot higher.

 Other constituents

-These include solar gravitational effects, the obliquity (tilt) of the Earth's Equator and rotational axis, the inclination of the plane of the lunar orbit and the elliptical shape of the Earth's orbit of the Sun.
+About 62 constituents are of sufficient size to be considered useful in marine tide prediction, these include solar gravitational effects, the obliquity (tilt) of the Earth's Equator and rotational axis, the inclination of the plane of the lunar orbit and the elliptical shape of the Earth's orbit of the Sun.

-A compound tide (or overtide) results from the shallow-water interaction of its two parent waves.
+Shallow-water constituents include overtides, which are higher harmonics of a single dominant tidal frequency, and compound tides, which result from interactions between the primary lunar and solar constituents.
+Although typically smaller in amplitude than the fundamental tidal potential, these constituents modify asymmetries between rising and falling tides in estuaries and continental shelf regions.